 May was equally amazing and proved the month prior certainly wasn’t just a one-hit wonder.
 We thought: why not scale and move some of my time to start answering questions as well?

 The number of topics and questions on Quora where we could expand and build an online community by sharing our knowledge and thought-leadership was big enough for us not to get in each other’s ways.
 The traffic had been growing from month to month until it reached the level of nearly 3 million Quora views for both of us combined and over a thousand new signups every month.

-In case you wonder how we did that, have a look at our blog post about best practices on how to build an online community on Quora and use it for marketing your business!
+In case you wonder how we did that, have a look at our blog post “How to use Quora for business” about best practices on how to build an online community on Quora and use it for marketing your business!

 You might also want to have a look at other communities like subreddits on Reddit or AskProducthunt.
 The former is tricky as hell and we all know that.
 Most marketers avoid Reddit like a plague, and I understand them to some extent.